wingersonMJ/Whalen_RTS/README.md

 | avg_hrs_total, mean (SD)                |      | 14        | 35.26 (31.53)  |

 The cumulative percentage of subjects participating in sports and hours of sport participation are shown in Figure 1.
-Average hours of sport participation across all three months is shown in Figure 2.
+The average hours of sport participation across all three months is shown in Figure 2.

 **Figure 1:** Cumulative percent of subjects who have reported participating in sports at some point by months one, two, and three (grey dashed line).
-The average practice and game hours participating in sport for months one, two and three are also shown (black solid line).
+The average practice and game hours participating in sport for months one, two, and three are also shown (black solid line).
 Note the different y-axes on the left and right sides of the plot, corresponding in color to their line plot.

 <img src="figs/Figure1.png" alt="cumulative percent plot" width="600">